Formal category theory in augmented virtual double categories: Totality

 \begin{definition} A morphism $\map fMN$ is called \emph{(weakly) total} if, for any horizontal morphism $\hmap JMB$, the pointwise (weak) left Kan extension of $f$ along $J$ (\defref{pointwise left Kan extension}) exists.
 An object $M$ is called \emph{(weakly) total} if its identity morphism $\id_M$ is (weakly) total. \end{definition}

-\begin{example} In an augmented virtual equipment $\K$ (\augdefref{4.10}) any presheaf object $\ps M$, defined by a Yoneda morphism $\map\yon M{\ps M}$ (\defref{yoneda embedding}), is total provided that the companion $\yon_*$ exists.
+\begin{example} In an augmented virtual equipment $\K$ (\defref{augmented virtual equipment}) any presheaf object $\ps M$, defined by a Yoneda morphism $\map\yon M{\ps M}$ (\defref{yoneda embedding}), is total provided that the companion $\yon_*$ exists.
 To see this let $\hmap J{\ps M}B$ be any horizontal morphism.
-Since the restriction $J(\yon, \id)$ exists in $\K$ so does the pointwise horizontal composite $(\yon_* \hc J)$, by \auglemsref{8.1}{9.7}.
+Since the restriction $J(\yon, \id)$ exists in $\K$ so does the pointwise horizontal composite \mbox{$(\yon_* \hc J)$}, by \auglemsref{8.1}{9.7}.
 By \remref{right pointwise cocartesian and pointwise right cocartesian comparison} the cell defining $(\yon_* \hc J)$ is pointwise right cocartesian so that, by \exref{cocartesian paths are exact}, it is pointwise left exact.
 Hence the existence of the pointwise left Kan extension of $\id_{\ps M}$ along $J$ follows from \propref{left Kan extensions along a yoneda embedding in terms of left y-exact cells}.

-Notice that, besides the assumption that $\yon_*$ exists, we do not need to require a size restriction on $\ps M$.
+Notice that besides assuming that $\yon_*$ exists we do not need to require any size restriction on $\ps M$.
 This is in contrast to Corollary~14 of \cite{Street-Walters78} which, in order to prove that a presheaf object $\mathcal PA$, given by a Yoneda structure on a $2$"/category, is total, in the sense of \cite{Street-Walters78}, requires $\mathcal PA$ to be admissible. \end{example}